JohnTheCoolingFan/PlutoniumEnergy/README.md

 # Plutonium Energy

-This mod adds new material - plutonium (238 and 239 isotopes).
+This mod adds new nuclear material - Plutonium (238 and 239 isotopes).
 Using it, you can make nuclear fuel (MOX fuel) which generates energy 2 times slower, but has 2.5 times more energy in one cell (comparing to uranium).
-MOX reactor is also smaller (3x3 instead of 5x5), which allows some interestingg designs.
+MOX reactor is also smaller (3x3 instead of 5x5), which allows some interesting designs.
 [Google spreadsheet with various info](https://docs.google.com/spreadsheets/d/1ErBNFJ-bGifedeo_S45z2P69XyfoaVpoCdMMLYrjy2k/edit?usp=sharing)
 ![MOX reactor overview](https://imgur.com/H5eEPbn.png)
 ![Advanced nuclear fuel reprocessing overview](https://imgur.com/1kE8Q3r.png)